oSharpey/cyber-obsidian/year-3/dsac/Data Structures.md

 - **Arrays** are fast when you want to access an element directly, like element number 700 in an array of 1000 elements for example.
 But inserting and deleting elements require other elements to shift in memory to make place for the new element, or to take the deleted elements place, and that is time consuming.
 - **Linked Lists** are fast when inserting or deleting nodes, no memory shifting needed, but to access an element inside the list, the list must be traversed, and that takes time.
 - **Binary Trees**, such as Binary Search Trees and AVL Trees, are great compared to Arrays and Linked Lists because they are BOTH fast at accessing a node, AND fast when it comes to deleting or inserting a node, with no shifts in memory needed.

-We will take a closer look at how Binary Search Trees (BSTs) and AVL Trees work on the next two pages, but first let's look at how a Binary Tree can be implemented, and how it can be traversed.

 ### Types of Binary Trees
 There are different variants, or types, of Binary Trees worth discussing to get a better understanding of how Binary Trees can be structured.
 The different kinds of Binary Trees are also worth mentioning now as these words and concepts will be used later in the tutorial.